w3c/wai-fundamentals-overview/content/foundations-course.md

 ## Enroll in this course

+**To enroll, select the "Enroll" button from [Introduction to Web Accessibility, edX page](https://www.edx.org/course/web-accessibility-introduction).**

 We hope that you will join your trainers for this course:<br>
 {% include image.html src="shadi.png" alt="" %}
 {% include image.html src="shawn.png" alt="" %}